! Alberta Licence Service Outage Notice: June 28 - July 2, 2026 | Learn More

 • You are older than 18 years of age.

 • If under 18, you must be self-supporting or married.
-If you are married you must provide the proper paperwork at the time of registration.
+If you are married, you must provide the proper paperwork at the time of registration.

 • New residents in Alberta must register their vehicle within 90 days of moving to the province.

 The most obvious advantage to registering your antique car with the Alberta government is the freedom to keep your vehicle as authentic as possible.
-While regular cars are subject to a wide range of regulations and stipulations on everything from what the license plates look like to how the engine runs, antiques are grandfathered on many of these rules.
+While regular cars are subject to a wide range of regulations and stipulations on everything from what the licence plates look like to how the engine runs, antiques are grandfathered on many of these rules.
 If you are passionate about your antique car and want it to look its absolute best, then it needs to be registered as an antique.
 Of course, since many antique cars are less safe than regular vehicles, there are restrictions concerning where the car can be driven.
-Antique cars may only be transported for the purposes of shows, exhibitions, and other antique-car related events.
+Antique cars may only be transported for shows, exhibitions, and other antique-car-related events.
 Registering your antique car is about showing off a piece of history, not for Sunday drives through the country.

 To register your antique car, visit your local Alberta registry.
 As long as you and your vehicle meet the necessary qualifications, the process itself involves a small fee and a bit of processing time.
 Otherwise, the process of how to register your antique car in Alberta is simple, easy and affordable, and you will be showing off your beautiful vehicle sooner than you think.
 Whatever your needs, Riverbend Registry staff members have years of experience to help you with your needs.
 Come in today!